 On October 29th, Steve was diagnosed with COVID-19.
 Five days later, he would be laying unconscious on a respirator at Miami Valley Hospital in Dayton and would remain sedated and immobile for the next 29 days.

-On December 3rd, after making slow and steady progress, his breathing tube was replaced by a tracheostomy tube, and he was transferred to Kindred Hospital where he continues his recovery.
+On December 3rd, after making slow and steady progress, his breathing tube was replaced by a tracheostomy tube, and he was transferred to Kindred Hospital, a step-down facility specializing in respiratory care.

 This is where we need your help!

 Steve’s care team has offered to share your greetings with him every day.
 We invite you to share a video greeting of support to replace the face-to-face visits he’s become accustomed to!
 If you can’t create a video, you can also share a note of encouragement online or send a card.
 Let’s let Steve know that we’re by his side.